 The resources listed below provide information on finding federal legislation concerning American Indians and the related legislative history.

 Kappler’s Indian Affairs: Laws and Treaties

 This compilation has federal Indian laws from 1871-1970.
-It is available in print at the Law Library, as part of the Oklahoma State University Library digital collection, and on HeinOnline (available on campus and remotely with ASURITE).
+It is available online from the Oklahoma State University Library, in print at the Law Library, and on HeinOnline (available on campus and remotely with ASURITE).